-- The XML schema available at the namespace URI, defined by this specification, is considered to be authoritative and takes precedence over the XML Schema defined in the appendix of this document. - 2152 An SCA runtime MUST reject a composite file that does not conform to the sca-policy-1.1.xsd schema.
-An SCA runtime MUST reject a composite file that does not conform to the sca-policy-1.1.xsd schema.
-[POL110001] - 2155 An implementation that claims to conform to this specification MUST meet the following conditions: - 2156 1.
-The implementation MUST conform to the SCA Assembly Model Specification [Assembly]. - 21.57 2.
-SCA implementations MUST recognize the intents listed in Appendix B.1 of this specification.
-An implementationType / bindingType / collection of policySets that claims to implement a specific intent MUST process that intent in accord with any relevant Conformance Items in Appendix C related to the intent and the SCA Runtime options selected. - 2161 3.
-With the exception of 2, the implementation MUST comply with all statements in Appendix C: Conformance Items related to an SCA Runtime, notably all MUST statements have to be implemented.
+The XML schema available at the namespace URI, defined by this specification, is considered to be authoritative and takes precedence over the XML Schema defined in the appendix of this document.

+2092 An SCA runtime MUST reject a composite file that does not conform to the sca-policy-1.1.xsd schema.
+2093 [POL110001]

+An implementation that claims to conform to this specification MUST meet the following conditions:

+- 2095 1.
+The implementation MUST conform to the SCA Assembly Model Specification [Assembly]. - SCA implementations MUST recognize the intents listed in Appendix B.1 of this specification.
+An implementationType / bindingType / collection of policySets that claims to implement a specific intent MUST process that intent in accord with any relevant Conformance Items in Appendix C related to the intent and the SCA Runtime options selected. - With the exception of 2, the implementation MUST comply with all statements in Appendix C: Conformance Items related to an SCA Runtime, notably all MUST statements have to be implemented.

-A Defining the Deployed Composites Infoset
+2103 A Defining the Deployed Composites Infoset